Training structure

 Faculty of Science

-The aim of the "Cellular Physiopathology and Cancer" course is to provide students with the knowledge they need to follow the "Cancer Biology" pathway in M2.
-The course is organized in the form of a lecture, with an introductory section followed by a section on current laboratory research.
-Students are required to present a scientific article orally (usually in pairs).
+The "Cellular Physiopathology and Cancer" course aims to provide students with the knowledge necessary to follow the "Cancer Biology" program in M2.
+The course is organized in the form of a conference with an introductory section followed by a section on current research in laboratories.
+Students are required to give an oral presentation on a scientific article (usually in pairs).

 Developmental genetics